Lildadyoo/ADG-/public/images/hero/README.md

 - `home-hero.jpg` - For the Home page
 - `about-hero.jpg` - For the About page
 - `gallery-hero.jpg` - For the Gallery page
+- `programs-hero.jpg` - For the Programs page
+- `get-involved-hero.jpg` - For the Get Involved page
+- `news-hero.jpg` - For the News page
+- `contact-hero.jpg` - For the Contact page

 ## Usage